Cuba COVID-19 Vaccines 2023

-Cuba's COVID-19 vaccines (Soberana 02, FINLAY-FR-2, Pastu Covac, Abdala) are conjugate vaccines with the virus antigen, the receptor-binding domain (RBD), is chemically bound to the tetanus toxoid.
+Cuba's COVID-19 vaccines (Soberana 02, FINLAY-FR-2, Pastu Covac, Abdala) are conjugate vaccines with the virus antigen, the receptor-binding domain (RBD), which is chemically bound to the tetanus toxoid.

 The technological platform used in the Soberana 02 vaccine is the same method developed and used to produce the active principle of the Cuban conjugate Quimi-Hib® vaccine, which has demonstrated its safety and efficacy in the lactating population and has been incorporated into the National Program of Vaccination since 2004.
 In addition, conjugated polysaccharide vaccines, such as Abdala, generate a long-lasting and protective immune response in the general population, particularly in those under two years of age, an age group in which unconjugated polysaccharide vaccines have little or no effect.

 On August 13, 2020, Cuba's national regulatory agency, the Center for Quality Control of Medicines, Equipment, and Medical Devices (CECMED), authorized clinical trials for SOBERANA 01, Cuba's first vaccine candidate.
 Dr. C. Vicente Vérez, General Director of the Finlay Vaccine Institute, marked the industrial production of the first 150 thousand doses of the Soberana 02 vaccine on February 8, 2021.